Meet Current Board Members and Chairs

 Carmel has held senior management roles in FTSE 100 and ASX 100 companies including Westpac, Lloyds Banking Group and Sky.
 She was most recently Group Head of Organisational Development for UGL, one of Australia’s leading engineering and outsourced services companies and has experience of a range of business challenges from start-up, strategy development, expansion, consolidation, acquisition, integration and divestment.

-Carmel is a member of the Board of both the National Library of Scotland and Scottish Enterprise.
-She is also a member of the Ofcom Advisory Committee for Scotland and a member of the Board of Trustees for charity Disability Snowsport UK.
+Carmel is also a member of the Ofcom Advisory Committee for Scotland and a member of the Board of Trustees for charity Disability Snowsport UK.
 She holds an MSc in Organisational Behaviour from University of London and is a Fellow of the Chartered Institute of Personnel Development.

 George Walker, Board Chair Scottish Housing Regulator

 George Walker is an experienced Chair, Non-Executive Director and Corporate Executive.
 He graduated from the University of Glasgow, and has an MBA from the University of Edinburgh.
 Over his corporate career George has worked in the pharmaceutical industry and latterly the fund management business.
 George has worked in the U.K. and extensively overseas, living and working in New York for 7 years prior to returning to Edinburgh.